FranJVJ/Franjvj/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 -📚 I´m currently learning html, css, javascript, react and python.
-Also lerning a bit of Ansible.

 -👷‍♂️ I´m currently working on make some projects to apply what im leraning.